See all

 If arriving by car or coach, please enter the site via the address below:

-This tour takes you through different areas of the Production Workshop and Costume Centre in Purfleet, Essex, including long corridors and stairs.
-The flooring is also different depending on where you are in the building – some floors are smooth and tiled or wooden, some are carpeted.
+This tour takes you through different areas of the Production Workshop and Costume Centre in Purfleet, Essex.

-Our tour guides use descriptive language which helps to paint a picture for blind and vision impaired visitors.
+Our tour guides use descriptive language which helps to paint a picture for blind and partially sighted people.

 Donate